thiswillbeyourgithub/wdoc/WDoc/docs/USAGE.md

     disable multithreading for summaries and loading files, display warning if an error is encountered when loading a file, automatically trigger the debugger on exceptions.
-    Note that the multithreading will not be disabled if you set `--file_loader_n_jobs`, allowing you to debug multithreading issues.
+    Note that the parallel processing will not be disabled if you manually set `--file_loader_n_jobs`, allowing you to debug parallel processing issues.
     Because in some situation LLM calls are refused because of rate limiting, this can be used to slowly but always get your answer.
     It implies `--verbose=True`